Menu

 English lessons will usually focus around a key text which children will spend time reading and evaluating in detail.
 Activities and learning experiences are all based around the key text allowing children to have a clear model and guide in which to base their learning around.

 At the beginning of Year 3, it is common for some children to need to spend a little extra time on their reading fluency and understanding of words and sounds.
-For these children, we offer a daily phonics lesson.
-Our Phonics sessions in school, use a scheme called Read, Write, Inc. This scheme helps to ensure that every child is able to read and write with fluency and accuracy whilst building on their KS1 learning.
+For these children, we 1-1 reading sessions and other literacy interventions.

 Science